KEDGERS/Draft/README.md

-This is @Kedgers public repository for content and artifacts related to machine learning, IT Operations and cloud computing.
+Welcome to @Kedgers public repository for content and artifacts related to machine learning, IT Operations and cloud computing.